legend-exp/legendexp_legend-base_img/README.md

 ### Docker usage examples

-#### Running a JupyterLab server inside a Docker container
+#### Running Bash shell inside a Docker container

-We'll want to do something like this:
+We want to:

 * Connect the current terminal input/output to the container (`docker` command option `--it`)

-* Bind directory "/home/user" inside the container to your home directory on the host machine (option `-v "$HOME":"/home/user"`).
+* Bind directory `"/home/user"` inside the container to your home directory on the host machine (option `-v "$HOME":"/home/user"`).

-* Bind directory "/root" inside the container to directory "legend-base" in your home on the host machine (option -v "$HOME/legend-base":"/root":delegated).
-Since "$HOME" is set to "/root" inside the container, this ensure that all files created in "$HOME" by the container (e.g. Jupyter configuration, Julia packages, etc.) end up in "legend-base", instead of messing up your home directory.
+* Bind directory `"/root"` inside the container to directory `"legend-base"` in your home on the host machine (option `-v "$HOME/legend-base":"/root":delegated`).
+Since `"$HOME"` is set to `"/root"` inside the container, this ensure that all files created in `"$HOME"` by the container (e.g. config files like Jupyter configuration, Julia packages, etc.) end up in `"legend-base"` on the host system, instead of messing up your home directory.
 We'll use the `delegated` [mount semantics](https://docs.docker.com/docker-for-mac/osxfs-caching/) to reduce latency.

-* Start a Jupyter server on port 8888 and configure it to accept connections on any container network interface (command `jupyter lab --ip 0.0.0.0 --port 8888 --allow-root --no-browser`).

-* Bind port 8888 inside the container to port 8888 on the host system (option `-p 8888:8888`), so Jupyter can be accessed from the host system.
+* Bind port 8888 inside the container to port 8888 on the host system (option `-p 8888:8888`), so a Jupyter server running in the container (see below) can be accessed from the host system.

+* Bind port 14500 inside the container to port 14500 on the host system, so an Xpra server running in the container (see below) can be accessed from the host system.

-* Automatically remove the container (option `--rm`) after exiting Jupyter.
+* Automatically remove the container (option `--rm`) after exiting it.
 This will also remove all files created within the container's file system while it ran (but not those created within the mount points "/home/user" and "/root").

+We'll start a container running a Bash shell, which will have access to all software the container provides.
+Within the Docker container, you will be user "root". "$HOME" will point to `"/root"`, which is kept in sync, bi-directionally and in (almost) real time, to the directory "$HOME/legend-base" outside of the container (see above).
+Likewise, `"/home/user"` within the container will be kept in sync with `"$HOME"` outside of the container.

 ##### OS-X